ericwong0318/CityU-Web-Maker-of-Servant-Leadership-Training-Programme/README.md

 # Website
 Web Maker of Servant Leadership Training Programme of CityU

-I used to be a member of Web Maker team of Servant Leadership Training Programme of CityU.
-I delivered the webpage design service for NGO and the following is the website my team had made [基督教播道會興田邨道真堂愛禮信長者中心](http://efcchtalec.org.hk/) which made by Elementor, a page builder of WordPress.
-I learned how to find out the need of users, such as making a button to increase font size for the elderly because they might have Presbyopia.
-It is a concern that I probably did not realize but important for user-friendly.
-In addition, I had to communicate with NGO staff with no technical background and understand their expectation and enquired for clarification.
-As the result, I learn the method to cooperate with non-technical people.
+I used to be a member of the “Web Maker” team of the Servant Leadership Training Programme of City University of Hong Kong.
+I delivered the webpage design service for an NGO and the following is the [website](http://efcchtalec.org.hk/)I had made , which was made by WordPress and its plugins.
+I learned how to find out the needs of users.
+Such as making a button to increase the font size for the elderly because they might have visual impairments, for example, presbyopia, and simple website structure for assistive tools navigation.
+It is a concern that I probably did not realize but important for the user experiment.
+Besides, I had to communicate with NGO staffs with no technical background and understand their expectation and enquired for clarification.
+As a result, I learn the method to cooperate with non-technical people.

 <p align="center">
   <img src="images/websiteNGO.png" width="300">